ShaneCurcuru/slides/apachecon/TheApacheWay-Track-ApacheConNA2017.md

 This will introduce the track, and briefly cover some of the ways we practice the Apache Way (community, consensus, async communication, three +1s, etc.) along with some of the reasons/rationale behind it.

+This will likely be somewhat high concept, and I want to spend a little time explaining some of the terms and concepts that others will be using later.
+I will not be going into history or how we started; what people want to know is how to get involved with projects efficiently now.

 ---
 template: separator